condg/condg.github.io/about.md

 </div>
 [Microsoft Office, 4th Floor<br/>8800 Lyra Drive<br/>Columbus, Ohio 43240](https://goo.gl/maps/2HFvJCJG9i82)

-## How can I be notified of future meetings <a name="newsletter" />
+## How can I be notified of future meetings? <a name="newsletter" />

-Feel free to sign up for our monthly newsletter!
-We make sure to email a meeting reminder each month.
+We encourage you to sign up for our monthly newsletter!
+It's the best way to keep up to date!

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">